Joy and Wisdom

 Today’s Scripture & Insight :Ecclesiastes 8:14-17

 Sweetly fragrant cherry tree blossoms flood Japan with exquisite pale and vibrant pinks every spring, delighting the senses of residents and tourists alike.
 The short-lived nature of the blossoms cultivates a keen awareness in the Japanese to savor the beauty and scent while they linger: the very brevity of the experience heightens the poignancy of it.
-They call this deliberate enjoyment of something that will change quickly “mono-no-aware.”
+They call this deliberate enjoyment of something that will change quickly mono-no-aware.”

 As humans, it’s understandable that we’d want to seek and prolong feelings of joy.
-Yet the reality that life is riddled air jordan 3 black cement 2024 with hardship means we must cultivate the ability to view both pain and pleasure through a lens of faith in a loving God.
+Yet the reality air jordan 3 black cement 2024 that life is riddled with hardship means we must cultivate the ability to view both pain and pleasure through a lens of faith in a loving God.
 We needn’t be overly pessimistic, nor should we fashion ourselves an unrealistically sunny outlook on life.

 The book of Ecclesiastes offers a helpful model for us.
 Though this book is sometimes thought to be a catalog of negative statements, the same King Solomon who wrote that “everything is meaningless” (1:2) also encouraged his readers to find joy in the simple things in life saying, “There is nothing better for a person under the sun than to eat and drink and be glad” (8:15).